What is enuresis incontinence?

 - Stress or anxiety — Nocturnal Enuresis may also be brought on by recent stress or anxiety, and may continue long after the problem has gone.

-It’s also important to remember that Nocturnal Enuresis in adult life could be the result of a more serious underlying problem.
+It’s also important to remember that Nocturnal Enuresis in adult life could be the result of a more serious underlying problem such as sleep apnoea.
 If you think this is the case, see your doctor as soon as possible.

 Nocturnal enuresis treatments